MJingv/gogogo/dictation.md

 ---

-two american back safe in the US.and two others had found died after the kn in mexico a professor say the full when cross border because one person was scheduled undergo a cosmatic precedure. there's then called in the crossfire of two river groups x over million american travel mexico for medical procegers how safe is that kind of medical towords distinct from what happen in this case just in general i think a lot of people gonna to think twice before traveling to border towns and having this precedureds done. not just in terms of they can't get benefit of but also there's person safety what happening dm last week but the truth of this j that we have 114 travel for dm for years now. this is not sth new it's also true for the all the destination next to mexico. and people realizes that it's overall it's still safe travel in mexico there so balance part of teritary that under control criminal oranizations where you get calling the cross fire like this pool american did on friday. and consequence can be felo but for the most part i think,people have gonnten used to normolize v mexico and have fun way to leave on that and you touch the band of this topic we spoken on monday but how going to a little more detail if you will are the ct is it drugs ,is it human trafficing,is it both,how do the c up rate there it conbination of everything.they control drug trafficing ,hunman trafficing,estoration,keepns and they grow to this nans criminal enterprice,and exmenly prefectable and so how they have this power to grow up , to buy the weapons most weapons see buy so sm over around 70-80 percent gone from the us and that allow them to control teritery in mexico become so dangerous. and that's requset of what explains what happening in dm last week.what happens every week of this's got different demation and tension because of the effects that full was the city was involved but unfortunately it happenes every week to mexico citizen. and it's never ends the same way us l source believes the golf vt responsible for the tack on the american victoms
+two americans are back safe in the US.and two others had been found died after a kidnapping in mexico official say the 4 went cross border because one person was scheduled undergo a cosmetic procedure. there's then caught in the crossfire of two rival groups.
+E, over million americans travel to mexico for medical procedure. how safe is that kind of medical tourism distinct from what happen in this case just in general. i think a lot of people are going to think twice before traveling to border towns and having this procedure done. not just in terms of the economic benefit of but also there's person safety after what happening dm last week but the truth is ,John that we have a level 4 travel for dm for years now. this is not sth new it's also true for the all the destination in mexico. and people realizes that it's overall it's still safe travel in mexico. there pockets of violence parts of territory that under control criminal organizations where you get caught in the crossfire like this 4 american did on friday. and consequence can be fatal. but for the most part i think,people have gotten used to normalize violence mexico and have fun way to leave on that Eg,and you touch upon of this topic when we spoke on monday. but how going to a little more detail if you will are the cartels is it drugs ,is it human trafficking,is it both,how do the cartels operate there. it's a combination of everything.they control drug trafficking ,human trafficking,extortion,kidnappings. and they grow to this immense criminal enterprises,and extremely profitable. and so how they have this power to corrupt , to buy the weapons. most weapons they buy some estimates say around 70% or 80% come from the us. and that allow them to control territory in mexico become so dangerous. and that's part of what explains what happening in dm last week.what happens every week. of course this has gotten different sort of dimension and attention because of the fact that 4 american citizen were involved. but unfortunately it happens every week to mexican citizen. and it's never ends the same way us law enforcement source says investigators believes the CC one of the oldest crime groups in mexico is responsible for the attack on the american victims.

+what happenes if by the ministration deg cater as terise orginization in practical,turn into what happenes is that us turn force would be allowed to operate in mexico teritery to fight this what would be then turn the orignization. there's a lot of bad pred for direct doing as new tar inetervention in american. i don't think there's a morden precedence what's that look like in mexico. but i think before taking that steps long makers policy markers in us have to recognize 3 facts. first the us has the largest illegal drugs and assumption market in the world. that needs to be dressed public gs that 70% already gs x mexico come from the us that also needs to be dressed. the sogo wo and drugs have been policy fired.